yousefmasry4/Sudo-music/README.md

  ## Radio Transmitter

- >In this project it will be the FM transmitter-->If ***"transmitter"*** doesn't explain to you its purpose then continue reading normally; otherwise, Skip to ***What is FM transmitter***.
+ >In this project it will be the FM transmitter-->If **"transmitter"** doesn't explain to you its purpose then continue reading normally; otherwise, Skip to **What is FM transmitter**.

  ### What is a Transmitter

+ >AKA "Carrier"/"Antenna"/"Sender"

- its to "Antenna"/"Carry" our signal at the range of what ever the transmitter is capable of ( which in this project 100-150 meter ) in which what ever reciever in that range can pick up that signal.
+ its to **Carry** our **signal** at the range of what ever the transmitter is capable of ( which in this project 100-150 meter ) in which what ever reciever in that range can pick up that signal.

  ### What is FM transmitter